-At the time of customization and change in settings, there is a scope of unnecessary changes made to the browser which restricts it from working.
-The changes that you previously made can lead to errors many at times; henceforth we suggest to reset all the changes made to set it back to the initial point.
+At the time of customization and change in settings, there is a scope of unnecessary changes made to the browser, which restricts it from working.
+The changes you previously made can lead to errors many times; subsequently, we suggest resetting all the changes made to set it back to the initial point.
 The steps are as follows:

-Step 1- At First, Go to Settings, by clicking on the button of the Chrome present at the top right corner of it.
+- First, Go to Settings by clicking on the button of Chrome present at the top right corner of it.

-Step 4- Finally, Restart your system and check for Google Chrome.
-This can also help you fixing other minimal errors like Your Connection is not Private for some websites.
+4. Restart your system and check for Google Chrome.
+This can also help you fix other minimal errors like Your Connection is not Private for some websites.

 Method 6: Fixing the error using SFC (System Files)